Gas fireplaces have increased in popularity over the past few years. For many homeowners, the attraction of

 and Certified and how can I tell if the job was done right?

-I have included a detailed .pdf on "Should you have the air ducts cleaned in your home?"
-In this file you will
+Here is a detailed .pdf on "Should you have the air ducts cleaned in your home?"
+In this file you will find

-find answers to those questions above and much more information.
-I have also included a link to the
+answers to those questions above and much more information.
+Here is a link to the National Air Duct

-National Air Duct Cleaners Association where you will find more information as well as an area where you
+Cleaners Association where you will find more information as well as an area where you can actually search

-can actually search for a Certified Duct Cleaner in Canada or the US.
-I also found an article from the
+for a Certified Duct Cleaner in Canada or the US.
+I also found an article from the Toronto Star published

 Full house split a/c system